Origin

 - protects against toxic and oxidative stress and against beta-amyloid fractions (neuroprotection)

-- Increased concentration and memory according to a study
+- increased concentration and memory according to a study

-- Proven effectiveness for Alzheimer's symptoms
+- Proven effectiveness in Alzheimer's symptoms

-German and European case law wants to protect consumers from supposedly misleading claims about effectiveness.
+German and European law aims to protect consumers from allegedly misleading claims about effectiveness.
 The statements made here refer to the original Ayurvedic and TCM texts.
-This ancient knowledge, which is thousands of years old, is based on experiences that are passed on from generation to generation.
-It is not intended to claim that the products described here have an effect in the sense of western medicine.
-All products are nutritional supplements; they are not medications and have no medical effect.
-If you are sick and need medical care, please contact your doctor or pharmacist.
+This knowledge, which has been passed down for thousands of years, is based on experience passed down from generation to generation.
+It is not intended to claim that the products described here have an effect in the sense of Western medicine.
+All products are food supplements; they are not medications and have no medical effect.
+If you are ill and require medical care, please contact your doctor or pharmacist.